paxdotdev/pax/lab-journal-zb.md

 ```
 compute_properties_fn: |mut properties: PropertiesCoproduct, rtc: &RenderTreeContext|{
     if let PropertiesCoproduct::HelloWorld(mut properties_cast) = properties {
-        //Note: this is code-genned based on parsed knowlege of the properties
+        //Note: this is code-genned based on parsed knowledge of the properties
         //      of `Root`
         properties_cast.deeper_struct.compute_in_place(rtc);
         properties_cast.current_rotation.compute_in_place(rtc);